-Read more: How often do you get your teeth cleaned?
+(As a matter of fact, they're always surprised at how good our teeth are.
+Read more: How often do you get your teeth cleaned?)

 At the orthodontist we've ‘passed' on the x-rays there mostly, but we do let them get one at the very beginning of treatment and possibly one at the end, only if there's a very good reason that he can explain to me.
 And again, he's great about it too and respects our rights as parents to choose what treatments our kids receive.

 If I ask them, “Should we get dental x-rays, are they safe?“, they of course tell me that the machines are “safer than ever”.
 But “they” say those cancer machines in airports are safe, too.

 Is it normal to have cavities and tooth decay?
 Are root canals safe?
 How does our oral health affect the health of our whole body?
 Learn more here about dental health and healing cavities naturally.